michaelakerr/metservice-modal-enhancer/metserviceUpdater/README.md

 ## What is this?
 Were you a fan of the old Metservice where you could see the 48 hour forecast upon immediately loading the page?

-This chrome extension will look at towns and cities pages on Metservice which match towns and cities (not rural)! and load the page with the forecast in the immediate foreground.
+This chrome extension will look at towns and cities pages on [Metservice](https://www.metservice.com/towns-cities/locations/hamilton)   which match towns and cities (not rural)! and load the page with the forecast in the immediate foreground so you don't have to press the expand button.

+Sometimes, there is a bug which means it does not work, but press F5 to reload the page and it will.
+This is because the metservice site is new currently and thinks it has finished loading when it has not.

 Also credit to Brent for the chrome extension [template](https://github.com/brentvollebregt/uow-moodle-rwa-ignorer)